akaomarfahim/PostgreSql-Database-Learning/README.md

 -- Test connection
 SELECT version();

--- Create a test table
+-- Create a test table only if the table not exist.
-CREATE TABLE test_connection (
+CREATE TABLE IF NOT EXISTS test_connection (
     id SERIAL PRIMARY KEY,
     message VARCHAR(100),
     created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

 -- Insert test data
 INSERT INTO test_connection (message) VALUES ('Hello from VS Code!');